 Did you know that the average person walks the equivalent of four times around the world during their lifetime?
-Given this fact, it’s hardly surprising that we can sometimes neglect the appearance and condition of our feet, especially outside flip-flop season when we know few people will see them.
+So, it’s hardly surprising that we can sometimes neglect the appearance and condition of our feet, especially outside of flip-flop season when we know few people will see them.

 Fortunately, a spa pedicure is just the trick for making your feet look and feel their very best all year round.
 Why suffer dry skin, overgrown nails or calluses, when you can have smooth, soft and perfectly polished tootsies?
 Even if your feet are already in tip-top condition, you will enjoy the massaging and pampering involved in a relaxing, professional pedicure.

 Pedicures are often offered as part of a spa package, which is a great way to try this treatment to see just what it can do for your hard-working feet!
-Keep reading our guide to discover what a spa pedicure is, what to expect from your treatment and some spa pedicure FAQs.
+Keep reading our guide to find out what to expect from your treatment.
+We also bring you some spa pedicure FAQs.

-As a general rule: the longer your pedicure appointment is, the more pampering you can expect to be included as part of your treatment.
+As a general rule, the longer your pedicure appointment, the more pampering you can expect to be included as part of your treatment.

 A spa pedicure treatment may vary depending on the spa you are visiting and the type of pedicure you have chosen.
 However, you can typically expect the following during your treatment:

-Your spa pedicure will begin with a therapeutic foot bath or spa.
+Step #1 - Cleanse and soak: Your spa pedicure will begin with a therapeutic foot bath or spa.
 Your feet will be soaked and cleansed in warm water, in order to soften and prep the skin.
-Some spas may provide a massage chair for guests to sit in at this stage, and/or some reading material if desired.
+Some spas may provide a massage chair for guests to sit in at this stage, and/or some reading material, if desired.

 Take a pair of flip flops to slip your feet into for a few hours following your pedicure - wearing bulky shoes or trainers is almost certain to spoil your therapist’s good work.